Welcome

 While it serves as a National Historic Landmark and tribute to the Quaker poet and the anti-slavery champion who made outstanding contributions to the life and literature of this country, it also plays an important role in the region’s contemporary literary scene, attracting writers from Greater Boston and beyond.

 We invite you to learn more about the Whittier Home and Museum, and to share in the legacy of one of the most important poets of the 19th century.
-Find us on Facebook, too!
+Please subscribe to our monthly newsletter, and find us on Facebook!

 National Historic Landmark Amesbury MA